 To Make the Pozole:

-- Add the oregano, bay leaf, salt, and shredded chicken to the pot with the chicken broth.
+- Add the oregano, bay leaf, salt, shredded chicken, and salsa to the pot with the chicken broth.

 - Drain and rinse the hominy.